Walter Wade (botanist): Early life and family

 Walter Wade was born around 1740 in Dublin.
 His father, John Wade (died 1799), was an apothecary and chemist.
 His mother was Katherine Wade.
 John Wade proposed the foundation of a pharmacy in Dublin in 1767 which would dispense medicines to the poor.
 Sanctioned by the King and Queen's College of Physicians in Ireland (K&QCPI) and funded by the Dublin Society, the Chymical Elaboratory and Dispensary for the Poor at 66 Capel Street was the first pharmacy in Ireland.

 Wade is thought to have studied at a French university as his uncle did, Walter Wade (fl.
 1735–68).
 Walter Wade graduated from the University of Rheims (1735) with a degree in medicine.
-He went on to establish himself as a man-midwife in Dublin at 13 Bolton Street, and went onto lecture in midwifery at K&QCPI.
+He went on to establish himself as a man-midwife in Dublin at 13 Bolton Street, and went on to lecture in midwifery at K&QCPI.
 Walter Wade may have been apprenticed to a surgeon in Dublin.

 On 20 April 1781 (By License, Rev. Gore Wood), Walter Wade married Mary Chambers (1733/4–1831).
 Chambers was a Quaker and was expelled for marrying a non-quaker.